 I am a graduate of Rutgers University School of Engineering, receiving my Bachelor of Science in Biomedical Engineering in May 2012 with a concentration in Cellular and Biomolecular Engineering.
 My undergraduate studies provided me with strong knowledge of a wide range of STEM courses, especially Chemistry (including General, Physical and Organic Chemistry), Mathematics (Algebra, Linear Algebra and Calculus I-III) and Physics.
 In addition to my studies, I was also a scholarship cadet in Rutgers Army ROTC program.
 From my second year as a cadet onward, I tutored fellow cadets enrolled in STEM classes about 5-10 hrs per week.
 Although I mainly tutored those cadets enrolled in engineering programs, many cadets came to me when they were have trouble in general STEM coursework.
 During my senior year, I also tutored and mentored high school students attending New Brunswick Health Science Technology within the Rutgers Future Scholar Mentorship program.
 These experiences shaped my principled and conceptual tutoring style.
 I believe that conceptual understanding is the most important factor in determining success in a subject.
 If a student has a conceptual understanding of a subject's foundational principles, they can apply them to many different, and more complex, problems rather than just the ones they have already encountered.
 Since graduating, I worked in Clinical Informatics until completing my obligatory 6-month active-duty training as an Army Reserve Officer at Ft.
 Sam Houston, TX.
 I recently moved up to Boston to study Health Informatics at Boston University.
 In my spare time, I enjoy reading books (scientific non-fiction, literature and science fiction), watching quality films, programming, skiing and surfing.
 I am also a avid Cross Fit person and a firm believer that fitness training improves not only physical but also mental capacities.

-Rutgers University-New Brunswick - BS, Biomedical Engineering
+Undergraduate Degree: Rutgers University-New Brunswick - Bachelor of Science, Biomedical Engineering